 Work and files are saved in the cloud and can be recovered if the chromebook breaks or if it is lost or stolen.
 A good chromebook will cost around £350.
 Examples are the Asus C213 and Lenovo 300e chromebooks which have a touch & flip screen, 4GB of RAM and robust casing.

-We are very aware of how much devices like Macbooks cost and we would caution bringing such valuable items into school, however Macbooks and PC laptops may be a better BYOD device for some A Level students studying Art, DT, Music or Computer Science where specialist software isn’t available or doesn’t run fully on chromebooks.
-If you require further advice in this area, please contact the Director of eLearning (firstname.lastname@example.org) or the Head of Department.
+We are very aware of how much devices like MacBooks cost and we would caution bringing such valuable items into school, however MacBooks and PC laptops may be a better BYOD device for some A Level students studying Art, DT, Music or Computer Science where specialist software isn’t available or doesn’t run fully on chromebooks.
+If you require further advice in this area, please contact the Director of eLearning or the Head of Department via [email protected].

 Storage & Charging

-When not in use, the device should be locked in a boy’s locker in his House room or other secure area provided by the School.
+When not in use, the device should be locked in a student’s locker in the House room or other secure area provided by the School.
 The School cannot take any responsibility for damage, loss or theft, and the device won’t be covered by the School’s insurance.

-Charging facilities are available in the Cafe, Yang Science Centre, House rooms and Westridge Room, subject to availability.
+Charging facilities are available in the Cafe, Yang Science Centre, House rooms and Beech Court, subject to availability.
 Some teachers may allow students to charge their devices during lessons, and many classrooms are equipped to support charging.
 However, students should ensure that their device is fully charged when arriving at school each day.
 We are not able to provide cables or chargers.

-Abingdon School’s IT department will help boys in getting their laptops connected to school WiFi so that they can access Firefly and Google Drive.
+Abingdon School’s IT department will help students in getting their laptops connected to school WiFi so that they can access Firefly and Google Drive.
 Further instructions and guides will then be made available on Firefly.
 The IT department may be able to diagnose and fix basic problems on student laptops but will not be able to resolve every issue.
-Software problems, purchases and updates, mechanical failure, damage, warranty claims, etc. will remain the responsibility of the boy and his parents.
+Software problems, purchases and updates, mechanical failure, damage, warranty claims, etc. will remain the responsibility of the student and parents.